Lynncubus/screeps-ether/README.md

 	To make creeps more tougher, we should create a way to sort body parts on importance and logic.
 	If a creep is unable to do its job due to lost body parts, kill it.

+- Memory optimization

+	Im not sure how memory is managed but from what i understand from the docs is that every time you call from Memory it gets parsed from and to json, which is cpu expensive.

+	To fix this issue there will be memory proxy which acts in place of the original memory.
+At the starting tick we will initialize this proxy and at the end we will save it.

+	This will only create 1 get and 1 set request, thus way less json parsing and stringifying.